 The Henry Lawrence McCrorey Memorial Hall, dedicated on November 12, 1955, was formerly the administration building for the School of Theology.
 It was erected from funds raised by alumni, churches in the Catawba, Atlantic, Blue Ridge, and Canadian Synods, local friends, and the Building Fund Campaign of the Presbyterian Church, U.S.A.
-It contains three stories, including space for classrooms, offices, the Social Science Lab and Student Support Services.
+It contains three stories, including space for classrooms, offices, and the Social Science Lab.

 The Hartley Woods Hall, a gift of Mrs. Jane Berry Smith, was built in 1928 and was the original campus gymnasium.
-It is currently being utilized by the University Choir.
+It is being used by the University Choir.